-Contributors and Mitigators of Ins stability for: Communications Li ifeline

-Contributors Mitigators Structure and Infrastructure After Hurricanes Irma and María, ninety-five percent (95%) of cellular sites were out of service, ninety-one percent (91%) of private telecommunications infrastructure was damaged, eighty percent (80%) of above-ground fiber optic cable was destroyed.
+Contributors and Mitigators of Instability for: Communications Lifeline Contributors Mitigators Structure and Infrastructure After Hurricanes Irma and María, ninety-five percent (95%) of cellular sites were out of service, ninety-one percent (91%) of private telecommunications infrastructure was damaged, eighty percent (80%) of above-ground fiber optic cable was destroyed.
 Communications towers installed before Hurricane María were not built to withstand hurricanes above Category 3.
 The Island's main communications system depends on the stability of a vulnerable power system.
 Above ground lines are vulnerable to weather events.
 Communications systems lack redundancy.
-The Recovery Plan indicated that failures in the telecommunications system made it difficult to coordinate both response operations and repair damages to critical systems.
-Collapse of the telecommunication within state agencies. e-Remote location of many cell towers complicate repairs and refueling of backup power systems. company investments in newer, more resilient technology.
+The Recovery Plan indicated that failures in the telecommunications system and repair damages to critical systems.
+Collapse of the telecommunications and widespread infrastructure damage made existing contingency plans insufficient and hindered coordination within state agencies. e-Remote location of many cell towers complicate repairs and refueling of backup power systems. company investments in newer, more resilient technology.
 Tie renewable energy into communications towers to prevent prolonged disruptions from power failure.
-Natural Environment Mountainous terrain complicates laying of lines and building of infrastructure to support large geographic (rural) areas.
+Environment Mountainous terrain complicates laying of lines and building of infrastructure to support large geographic (rural) areas.
 Vegetation can block lines of sight.
 Puerto Rico's geographic location, although an archipelago, is surrounded by various islands and is relatively near to the US mainland, this allows for continuity in radio communications amid a disaster.